SPARK ANIMATION 2017

 • Animated Music Videos

-• Animated Commercials & PSA
+• Animated Commercials & PSAs

-• Game Cinematics & Trailers
+• Game Cinematics & Trailers (real-time or pre-rendered)

 • Computer animation (2D & 3D)